 15. Find the Free and Included

-Finally, there are many free things to do both in the park and around Disney World you can take advantage of.
+Finally, there are many free things to do both in the park and around Walt Disney World you can take advantage of.
 You may enjoy taking a day off the parks and exploring Disney’s Boardwalk or Disney Springs or simply lounge by the pool.
 Keep in mind that you have already paid for a park pass which includes enough Disney magic to make your vacation special!
+You do not need to pay for extras – you are already in the most magical place on Earth.

 With these tips, tricks, and ideas you should be able shave significant costs off your Disney Vacation.
 Keep your eye on the prize, set a reasonable budget, and a Disney Vacation is in your reach!
 We have even more money saving tips here, so be sure to check them out!